Harry Van Arsdale Jr. School of Labor Studies

 The New York state legislature created Empire State College in 1971 in order to provide educational opportunities to adults not adequately served by traditional residential colleges.

-At the same time, the legislature also established the School of Labor Studies (renamed in 1986 to honor the distinguished labor leader who did so much to support its creation) to ensure that wage-earning adults had an opportunity to earn a college degree in a learning environment that celebrates their achievements and recognizes their distinctive needs.
+At the same time, the legislature also established the School of Labor Studies (renamed in 1986 to honor the distinguished labor leader, longtime Local 3 IBEW Business Manager, Harry Van Arsdale Jr, who did so much to support its creation) to ensure that wage-earning adults had an opportunity to earn a college degree in a learning environment that celebrates their achievements and recognizes their distinctive needs.

-To ensure this opportunity, the School of Labor Studies hires highly qualified faculty with a demonstrated interest in labor and working-class studies, broadly conceived, to develop and provide flexible, worker-friendly programs that enable working adults to acquire the analytical and communicative skills that are the hallmark of a college education.
+To ensure this opportunity, the School of Labor Studies hires highly qualified faculty with a demonstrated interest in labor studies to develop and provide flexible, rigorous, and worker-focused degree and non-degree academic programming that is highly relevant to unionists, community organizers, social justice activists, and others interested in the Labor history, the sociology, and culture of work and workers.

 Expectations of the College Degree Program